Vai14051/Certificates/README.md

 # Certificates

-All the Certiifacates are in Master branch
+All the Certificates are in Master branch